next-multilingual/next-multilingual/README.md

 - A powerful `useMessages` hook that supports [ICU MessageFormat](https://unicode-org.github.io/icu/userguide/format_parse/messages/) and JSX injection out of the box.
 - The ability to use localized URLs (e.g., `/en-us/contact-us` for U.S. English and `/fr-ca/nous-joindre` for Canadian French).
 - All page URLs will use locale prefixes (related to this [discussion](https://github.com/vercel/next.js/discussions/18419)).
-- Can easily be configured with smart language detection that dynamically renders the homepage, without using redirections.
+- Can easily be configured with smart locale detection that dynamically renders the homepage, without using redirections.
 - Automatically generate canonical and alternate links optimized for SEO.

 ## Before we start 💎